When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

-We live in an age that cell phone addiction is real, so some students look at their phone almost for no reason.
+We live in an age that cell phone addiction is real, so some students look at their phones almost for no reason.

 Cell phone addiction can harm your healthy lifestyle in ways you won’t even think of.
 Cell phone usage is higher in youth than adults.

-One college study found that more than 95% of students bring their cell phones to the classroom, and 92% of them uses the phone to text during class time.
+One college study found that more than 95% of students bring their cell phones to the classroom, and 92% of them use the phone to text during class time.